mtjon/introduction-to-dsh/intro.md

 ### Definition: platform

-- A (software) platform is something you can build (applications) on
+- A (software) platform is something you can build (applications) on <!-- .element: class="fragment"-->
-- Provides reusable infrastructure
+- Provides reusable infrastructure <!-- .element: class="fragment"-->
-- Takes care of recurring and tedious tasks
+- Takes care of recurring and tedious tasks <!-- .element: class="fragment"-->
-- Should not hamper creativity
+- Should not hamper creativity <!-- .element: class="fragment"-->

 Note: we've established we have a platform, now we're going to talk about its properties